sooluh/sooluh/README.md

 <!-- AYAHADAY:START -->
 <sub>_The Night Journey_</sub><br>
-**Surah Al-Isra** (17: 51)
+**Surah Al-Isra** (17: 1)

-> or whatever you think is harder to bring to life!”
-Then they will ask ˹you˺, “Who will bring us back ˹to life˺?”
-Say, “The One Who created you the first time.”
-They will then shake their heads at you and ask, “When will that be?”
-Say, “Perhaps it is soon!”
+> Glory be to the One Who took His servant ˹Muḥammad˺ by night from the Sacred Mosque to the Farthest Mosque whose surroundings We have blessed, so that We may show him some of Our signs.
+Indeed, He alone is the All-Hearing, All-Seeing.

-— Shawwal 7, 1444H
+— Shawwal 8, 1444H
 <!-- AYAHADAY:END -->

 ### :books: Recent Blog Posts